-Inland Lakes
+Freshwater Lakes

-For this 2012 report, a total of 149,790 lake acres were assessed for at least one designated use.
+For this 2014 report, a total of 149,849 lake acres were assessed for at least one designated use.
 This represents 47 percent of total lake and pond acreage (318,477) in the state.
-Overall, the percent of lake acres assessed has remained relatively consistent over the last 8 cycles - about 46 to 49 percent.
+Overall, the percent of lake acres assessed has remained relatively consistent over the last eight cycles - about 46 to 49 percent.

 As with streams, each lake is assessed as Fully Supporting (good), Not Supporting (fair), or Not Supporting (poor), for each applicable designated use.
-Of the 144,203 lake acres assessed for aquatic life use in 2012, 92.7 percent were rated as Fully Supporting as compared to 91.3 percent rated as Fully Supporting in 2010.
+Of the 145,844 lake acres assessed for aquatic life use in 2014, 92.2 percent were rated as Fully Supporting as compared to 92.7 percent rated as Fully Supporting in 2012.
+There was a slight decrease in the percent of lake acres assessed as Fully Supporting (good) for aesthetic quality use from 11.1% in 2012 to 10.6% in 2014.
+As with streams, there was a substantial increase in the stream miles rated Fully Supporting (good) for public and food processing water supply use in 2014 compared to 2012 due in part to the application of a newly adopted water quality standard for manganese in raw water.
 The percent of lakes (acres and numbers) assessed as good, fair and poor for each use are shown below.